florimus/flourimus-commerce-dashboard/README.md

 ## Vision

 In today’s digital age, having an online presence is crucial for any business.
 However, setting up and maintaining an e-commerce platform can be challenging, especially for small businesses and individual entrepreneurs.
-Our vision with [Project Name] is to bridge this gap by offering a backend solution that requires minimal configuration while allowing maximum customization.
+Our vision with Flourimus-commerce is to bridge this gap by offering a backend solution that requires minimal configuration while allowing maximum customization.
 We want to empower businesses of all sizes to go online effortlessly and efficiently.

 ## Features